aqscithe/Latios-Framework-Add-Ons/README.md

 ### Animation

--   Mecanim V1 – The original Mecanim runtime implementation that used to be in the Mimic module
+-   Mecanim V1 (DreamingImLatios & Sovogal) – The original Mecanim runtime
+    implementation that used to be in the Mimic module
--   Mecanim V2 – A new Mecanim runtime implementation that aims to fix deep-rooted issues in V1
+-   Mecanim V2 (DreamingImLatios & Alejandro Nunez) – A new Mecanim runtime
+    implementation that aims to fix deep-rooted issues in V1
--   KAG50 – An animation state machine and graph implementation that was originally written for Entities 0.50
+-   KAG50 (DreamingImLatios port) – An animation state machine and graph implementation that was originally written for Entities 0.50

+### Navigation

+-   FlowFields Navigation (Webheart) – A system-less flow fields solution with Psyshock compatibility
+-   Navigator (clandais) – A nav-mesh solution that bakes Unity NavMesh objects into a pure ECS runtime with custom runtime agent navigation

 ### Rendering and Visual Effects

--   Cyline – A simple 3D Line Renderer
+-   Cyline (DreamingImLatios port) – A simple 3D Line Renderer
--   Shuriken – A recreation of Unity’s particle system in pure ECS (still under construction)
+-   Shuriken (DreamingImLatios) – A recreation of Unity’s particle system in pure ECS (still under construction)

 ## Special Thanks To These Awesome Contributors

+-   Webheart – Primary author of FlowFields Navigation
+-   clandais – Primary author of Navigator
 -   Alejandro Nunez – Primary co-author of Mecanim V2
 -   Sovogal – Primary author of Mecanim V1